alex4108/scoreboard/README.md

 I use this method for running my production environment on my RaspberryPi 2.
 Feel free to raise an issue if you want help or direction configuring this environment.

-# Frontend
+# Frontend Environment Variables

-## Environment Variables
+* `NODE_ENV`: Set automatically.
+[See here](https://create-react-app.dev/docs/adding-custom-environment-variables/)

 #### Optional Environment Variables

-* `apiEndpoint`: By default, the frontend assumes the api endpoint to be available on port 8080 of the same server serving the frontend.
-This endpoint overrides it, `/api` is included automatically.
+* `apiEndpoint`: By default, the frontend assumes the api endpoint to be available on the same host in the /api path of the same server serving the frontend.
+This endpoint overrides it, however `/api` is included automatically.

-# Backend
+* `dev`: If apiEndpoint is not set, and this flag is, the frontend will use port 8080 to communicate with the backend.

-## Environment Variables
+# Backend Environment Variables

 The Express backend takes a couple of environment variables